Manasa-aila02/Portfolio/README.md

 # Portfolio Website

-Built a modern personal portfolio website using **React** and **Vite**, designed to showcase projects, skills, and contact information with smooth animations and an interactive user experience.
+Built a modern personal portfolio website using **MERN Stack**, designed to showcase projects, skills, and contact information with smooth animations and an interactive user experience.

 ## Live Demo